NjengaC/SokoGardenApp/README.md

 ```

-In above XML Layout we have 4 Edittexts, note that each EditText has a unique ID as well as the Signup Button.
+In above XML Layout we have 4 EditTexts, note that each EditText has a unique ID as well as the Signup Button.

 ![img_1.png](img_1.png)